Portland

 Building Benchmarking

 The City of Portland requires eligible commercial buildings, including local government facilities, to benchmark and report energy performance through ENERGY STAR Portfolio Manager.
-To comply with the policy, the City benchmarked all covered buildings exceeding 50,000 square feet in April 2016.
-The City is now benchmarking 100% of buildings greater than 1,000 square feet that have available data and no tenant owned meters.
+The City benchmarks 100% of buildings greater than 1,000 square feet that have available data and no tenant owned meters.
 Benchmarking data from buildings greater than 20,000 square feet are shared with the public.

 Comprehensive Retrofit Strategy